wvhulle/streams-eurorust-2025/presentation.typ

     })
   ]

-  *The realization:* Most developers encounter streams too late in distributed systems ]

-#slide[
-  === About me

-  *My stream processing journey:*
-  - Started with reactive programming in TypeScript
-  - Moved to vehicle telemetry systems in Rust
-  - Struggled with async lifetimes and memory management

   *Today:* Want to share the patterns I discovered the hard way ]

 #slide[
   === Why reactive programming feels different in Rust